 Ironically she has gained massive votes from the gay community.

 Nevertheless she listed a ban of same sex marriage at the number 87 item in her manifesto.
 She says that the repeal of equal marriage rights for LGBT group would “not be retroactive”.

 The populist prone politician also has plans to restrict fertility services, and ending assistance for gay couples wanting to have children.

 As part of her reason she says Islamic extremists are a threat to the group.
 So in place of equal marriage rights, the group will only be able to enter into civil partnerships.

-A Guardian report reveals that her support from gay married couples rose from from 19 percent in 2012 to 32 percent in 2015.
+A Guardian report reveals that her support from gay married couples rose from 19 percent in 2012 to 32 percent in 2015.
 Perhaps the latest development may affect her performance in the 2nd round of the elections coming up on May 7th.

 Marine Le Pen is the president of the National Front (FN), a prominent political party in France.
 She succeeded her father as the party’s president in 2011.